MustardOS/mustardos.github.io/installation/kiosk.md

 ## Temporarily Disable

 Press `L1 + R2 + Y` on the Reboot item.
 This will move `/opt/muos/config/kiosk.ini` back to `MUOS/kiosk.ini` and
-reload the muOS frontend without the need of a reboot.
+reload the MustardOS frontend without the need of a reboot.

 ## Permanently Disable

 Press `L1 + R2 + X` on the **Reboot** item.
-This will disable kiosk mode and purge the file at `/opt/muos/config/kiosk.ini` and reload the muOS frontend without the need of a reboot.
+This will disable kiosk mode and purge the file at `/opt/muos/config/kiosk.ini` and reload the MustardOS frontend without the need of a reboot.